Kenai Riverside Lodge Outdoor Leadership

 Essential Requirements for Outdoor Leadership Positions:

-- Have the ability to work within a team structure in order to make all operations run smoothly.
+- The ability to work within a team structure in order to make all operations run smoothly.
 Share the responsibilities and benefits of running trips.

-- Ability to live and work in a communal, camp-like atmosphere.
+- The ability to live and work in a communal, camp-like atmosphere.

-- Possess 1-2 years of experience in teaching and/or natural and cultural history interpretation.
+- 1-2 years of experience in teaching and/or natural and cultural history interpretation.

-- Skilled at interpreting natural and cultural history of sub-arctic regions while in vehicles, on trails, rafting, or giving an evening program.
+- Skills in interpreting natural and cultural history of sub-arctic regions while in vehicles, on trails, rafting, or giving an evening program.

-- All Outdoor Leadership positions are required to obtain a Wilderness First Responder or higher certification.
+- A Wilderness First Responder or higher certification.